Last Updated on

 Employees Working from Home: Pros and Cons for Employers

-As an employer, your concerns are likely a little different than that of the employee who would like to work from home.
-If this is all new to you, don’t forget there is also the possibility to allow employees to work from home on a part-time basis or even on a full-time basis on a trial period to see how thing go.
+As an employer, your concerns are likely a little different than that of the employee who would like to work from home so we won’t try selling you on the same points that your employees may find interesting.
+If this is all new to you, don’t forget there is also the possibility to allow employees to work from home on a part-time basis or even on a full-time basis on a trial period to see how things go.
+If things don’t work out they can resume their jobs in the office as usual.

 Many of the above points play into the benefits for you the employer, so we won’t go over those again in great detail.
 We will point out however that it is up to you to judge the employees’ likelihood to succeed.
 Do they possess self-discipline in the workplace, to begin with? if not, it could be a mistake to allow them to work remotely.